What's South Africa Really Like?

 The "Big Bwana" of Quest Tours, Ron, is a regular visitor to South Africa, and always says upon return that he "would go back in a heartbeat"

-If you have visited South Africa before, we suggest you will be blown away by what the East Cape of South Africa and Botswana offer
+If you haven’t visited Africa before, we suggest you will be blown away by what the East Cape and Kwazulu Natal areas of South Africa and what Tanzania, Kenya, Uganda and Botswana offer

-This will be our third safari and visit to these three private Game Reserves, and as regular visitors we are greeted and treated like family
+We have enjoyed a number of safaris in these areas, and visited these private Game Reserves, and as regular visitors we are greeted and treated like family

 List of Services